MadeByParker/MadeByParker/README.md

 ## 👇 &nbsp;Current project

 I'm currently working on FaceCCTV.
 A self-hosted solution for Face Detection and Image Enhancement uses Deep Learning Artificial Intelligence in CCTV footage to solve crimes with unidentified suspects or misidentified ones.
-It will be free.
+It has been developed for my university dissertation.
+View the project [here](https://github.com/MadeByParker/FaceCCTV)

 ![FaceCCTV](https://github.com/MadeByParker/MadeByParker/blob/main/New%20Banner.jpg)